-Here are three of the wonderful wines produced in this exceptional country.
+Here are three of the wonderful wines from Spain.

 Spain’s most popular fizzy wine, Cava, is made in the Catalonia region which is where some of the oldest and most-respected vineyards can be found.
 I did not visit any vineyard for tasting purpose but have tasted Cava.
 This is a lovely, light and bubbly wine that is perfect for a celebration or as an upmarket accompaniment to local delicacies, like Tapas or patatas bravas (salted potatoes).
 If you’d like to have your Cava as part of a cocktail, order Agua de Valancia, a delicious drink which is made from Cava, vodka, gin and tasty Valencian oranges, which give it a refreshing and sweet taste.